Ilyushin Il-38: Design and development

 The Il-38 is an adaptation of the four-engined turboprop Ilyushin Il-18 for use as a maritime patrol aircraft for the Soviet Navy.
 It met a requirement to counter American ballistic missile submarines.
 The Communist Party Central Committee and the Council of Ministers issued a joint directive on 18 June 1960, calling for a prototype to be ready for trials by the second quarter of 1962.
 The fuselage, wing, tail unit and engine nacelles were the same as the Il-18 and it had the same powerplant and flight deck.
 An aerodynamic prototype of the Il-38 first flew on 28 September 1961, with the first production aircraft following in September 1967.
-Production continued until 1972, when the longer-range and more versatile Tupolev Tu-142 derivative of the Tupolev Tu-95 strategic bomber had entered service.
+Production continued until 1972, when the longer-range and more versatile Tupolev Tu-142 derivative of the Tupolev Tu-95 strategic bomber entered service.

 The airframe is based on the Il-18, with the wings moved forward 3 m (9.84 ft).
 Unlike the Il-18, only the forward fuselage of the Il-38 is pressurised.
 The tail contains a MAD, while under the forward fuselage a Berkut ("Golden Eagle") search radar (named "Wet Eye" by NATO) is housed in a bulged radome.
 There are two internal weapons bays, one forward of the wing, housing sonobuoys and one behind the wing housing weapons.

 Some Western sources state that 58 were produced; the commander of the ASW squadron at Ostrov has stated that Soviet Naval Aviation received 35, of which about thirty remain in service with Russian Naval Aviation.
 Five were passed to India in 1977/8.
 In the mid-1990s it seems the Tu-204/Tu-214 airliner won a competition against the Beriev A-40/Be-42 amphibious plane to replace the Il-38 in Russian service, but a lack of funds crippled the project.
 More recently an A-40 variant seems to be under development to replace the Il-38.

 India received three ex-Soviet Naval Aviation Il-38s in 1977, with two more arriving in 1983.
 Indian modifications included fitting pylons to the fuselage side to carry the Sea Eagle anti-ship missile.
 The Il-38s of the Indian Navy have been sent back to Russia for upgrades.
 They will incorporate the new Sea Dragon avionic suite, incorporating a new radar, a Forward looking infrared turret under the nose and an electronic intelligence system housed in a box-like structure mounted on struts above the forward fuselage.
 Three upgraded aircraft, designated Il-38 SD, have been delivered to the Indian Navy.
+After two Il-38s were lost in a mid-air collision in 2002, two ex-Russian Il-38s were purchased in 2008, and these were delivered in Il-38 SD standard in 2009 and 2010 respectively.
 Indian Il-38 can also fire Kh-35E missiles.

+In February 2017, it was reported that the Russian Navy would acquire 30 upgraded Il-38Ns.